 The marital communications privilege does not apply to acts—or to the fact that communication occurred at all.20

-Finally, the marital privilege applies only to confidential communications between spouses.21 It does not apply to things that spouses say to each other loudly in public, for example, or with other people around.
+Finally, the marital privilege applies only to confidential communications between you and your spouse.21 It does not apply to things that you and your spouse say to each other loudly in public, for example, or with other people around.

-Example: At a cocktail party, Terrence and his wife Maureen get into a loud argument about an insider trading scheme Terrence is involved with.
+Example: At a cocktail party, Terrence and his wife Maureen get into a loud argument about an insider trading scheme Terrence is participating in.
 The other guests overhear quite a bit about the details.

-Terrence is later charged with securities fraud.
-His conversation with Maureen at the party is not protected by the spousal privilege—because it was not a confidential marital communication.
+Prosecutors later charge Terrence with securities fraud.
+The spousal privilege does not protect his conversation with Maureen at the party—because it was not a confidential marital communication.

 There are two major exceptions to this confidential marital communications spousal privilege.

-(But note that, as long as they are still married when criminal charges are filed, one spouse may not be forced to testify against the other—because of the spousal testimonial privilege.)
+(Note that, as long as you are still married when criminal charges are filed, prosecutors cannot force you to testify against your spouse – and vice versa – because of the spousal testimonial privilege.)

-But Ricardo does not have the right to prevent Cecilia from testifying about the conversations they had about the extortion.
-Those conversations are not protected by the marital privilege because they took place to enable the planning of a crime.
+Example: Police arrest spouses Cecilia and Ricardo for an extortion they were planning.
+Cecilia wants to come clean, and Ricardo does not have the right to prevent Cecilia from testifying about the conversations they had because they took place to enable the planning of a crime.

-Also, the marital communications privilege does not apply when a criminal defendant who is one of the spouses chooses to reveal the confidential communications in his/her own criminal case.23
+Also, the marital communications privilege does not apply when a criminal defendant who is one of the spouses chooses to reveal the confidential communications in their own criminal case.23

-Certain actions by a person who holds a marital/spousal privilege in California can “waive” that privilege—that is, make it disappear.
+If you hold a marital/spousal privilege in California, certain actions can “waive” that privilege—that is, make it disappear.